 Asking for testimonials can be tedious.
-Just so you don’t burn your energy out on asking for a review, use tools like NinjaOutreach and ConvertKit.
+You don’t burn your energy out on asking for a review and use tools like NinjaOutreach and ConvertKit.
 NinjaOutreach will help you find people interested in your offer.

 ConvertKit will help you reach your customers and subscribers through sequences.
-Setting up an automation sequence will help you collect testimonials on a regular basis, without any interference.
+Setting up an automation sequence will help you collect testimonials regularly, without any interference.

-There’s a famous saying marketer often use: People don’t buy on logic.
-They buy on emotions and justify it with logic.
+There’s a famous saying marketers often use: People don’t buy on logic.
+They buy on emotions and justify them with logic.

-The way we buy premium stuff is a great example to understand emotional triggers.
-Take Swiss watches for instance.
+The way we buy premium stuff is a great example of understanding emotional triggers.
+Take Swiss watches, for instance.
 They are the finest, but most people really don’t need them.
 They can wear a much cheaper watch and would still be able to check time properly.

 But there are acceptance, confidence, and FOMO triggers.
-You don’t want a cheap watch to ruin your confidence and make you feel lie you don’t belong with your peers.
+You don’t want a cheap watch to ruin your confidence and make you feel like you don’t belong with your peers.

-You as a marketer can use the emotional trigger in your copy and watch your sales go sky-high.
+As a marketer, you can use the emotional trigger in your copy and watch your sales go sky-high.
 Just a simple story that connects with a group of the audience will do terrific conversions and sales.

 Your content needs to resonate with people.